Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - *2017* The Third Class Freshman Scholarship, Southern University of Science and Technology

 # 🔥 News
+- *2023.08*: &nbsp;🎉🎉 Our paper "Sagitta: An Energy-Efficient Sparse 3D-CNN Accelerator for Real-Time 3D Understanding" has been accepted by IOTJ!
 - *2023.07*: &nbsp;🎉🎉 Our paper "An Energy-Efficient 3D Point Cloud Neural Network Accelerator with Efficient Filter Pruning, MLP Fusion, and Dual-Stream Sampling" has been accepted by IEEE/ACM ICCAD 2023!

 # 📝 Publications